sjpalicki/CarND-Advanced-Lane-Lines/README.md

 #### 4. Detect lane pixels and fit to find the lane boundary.

-The code for this step is contained in the fifth code cell of the IPython notebook located in "CarND-Advanced-Lane-Lines.ipynb" in functions `find_lane_pixels` and `fit_polynomial`.
+The code for this step is contained in the fifth code cell of the IPython notebook located in "CarND-Advanced-Lane-Lines.ipynb" in functions `find_lane_pixels`, `fit_polynomial` and `search_around_poly`.

 The `find_lane_pixels` function is taking histogram of the bottom half of the image detect peaks of the left and right halves and then move upward in the image saving x and y positions of the found lines.

 The `fit_polynomial` function is taking left and right x and y coordinates to fit a polynomial and discover the lane boundaries.
 The sunction also paints the left lane boundary red, right boundary blue and discovered lane yellow.
+5 last found fits are stored in `left_fits` and `right_fits`, but only if current for is not widly different from the mean of already stored 5.

+The `search_around_poly` function is used when the polynomial fit has been found at least once to not waste resources in running `find_lane_pixels` again.
+It uses a mean of fits stored in `left_fits` and `right_fits`.

 Warped image: